Updated August 14, 2023

 For example, Singapore is No. 1 on the list of top capitalist countries.
 It proves that the country has better financial freedom and successfully handles global trade, revenue collection, and other issues.
 Although the state owns 90% of the land, they invest the income from those lands for the public, making the economy capitalist.

 The main motive or goal is to earn profit.
 There is no such governing body that controls the flow of money.
 It solely depends on the businesses that own or control the venture.

 - A condition where a business completely owns the factors of production is known as a capitalist economy.

 - People and corporations are encouraged under capitalism to maximize their profits through competition in the market.

 - The two-class system, private ownership, profit motivation, minimum government intervention, and competition are only a few of the many distinctive characteristics of capitalism.

-- An environment of innovation and economic growth is produced by incentivizing businesses and individuals to work hard and be innovative.
+- Incentivizing businesses and individuals to work hard and be innovative produces an environment of innovation and economic growth.
 Greater real GDP and higher living standards are a result of this.

 How Does it Work?

-Under capitalism, the forces of supply and demand determine how much things cost and how much people get paid.
+Under capitalism, supply and demand determine how much things cost and how much people get paid.
 The goal of a capitalist is to maximize value (profit) while minimizing expenses.
 Customers seek out high-quality products and services at competitive pricing.
 Producers are compelled by competition to satisfy consumer wants.